RadoTech/CSharp-Basic-and-Fundamentals/C# Basics/Programming-Basics-Online-Exam-2-November-2019-SoftUni/03.Pastry-Shop/codeDescription.md

 • Until December 15 inclusive, 10% discount on the final price
 Input:
 The console reads 3 lines:
-1. Sweets - text - "Cake", "Souffle" or "Baklava"
+a.
+Sweets - text - "Cake", "Souffle" or "Baklava"
-2. Number of pastries ordered - integer in the range [1… 10000]
+b.
+Number of pastries ordered - integer in the range [1… 10000]
-3. December Day Before Christmas - Integer [1… 24]
+c.
+December Day Before Christmas - Integer [1… 24]
 Output:
 The 1st console is printed on the console:
 • Price to be paid, formatted to the second decimal place